nguyenphuonganh0112/aes-otp-transaction-app/README.md

 ## Overview

-This project demonstrates a basic secure transaction workflow:
+This project demonstrates a secure electronic transaction workflow combining AES encryption and OTP-based two-factor authentication (2FA).

+Unlike basic encryption demos, this system introduces a dynamic key derivation mechanism, where the AES encryption key is deterministically derived from the user’s password using SHA-256.
+This design eliminates the need to store static encryption keys and reduces the risk of centralized key exposure.

+The transaction flow includes:

-1. User registers → credentials are hashed with SHA-256.
+1. User registration → credentials are hashed using SHA-256 before storage.

+2. During login, the system verifies hashed credentials and derives an AES key from the user’s password.

-2. Transaction amount is encrypted using AES (CBC mode).
+3. The transaction amount is encrypted using AES (CBC mode) with a dynamically generated key.

-3. An OTP is generated, encrypted, and sent via email.
+4. A 6-digit OTP is generated, encrypted with AES, and delivered via email.

-4. User verifies OTP within 180 seconds to confirm the transaction.
+5. The user must submit the encrypted OTP within 180 seconds to complete verification.

+6. The system limits authentication attempts to enhance security.

+This architecture demonstrates a user-specific encryption model, where each transaction is protected by a password-derived key combined with time-limited OTP verification.

 ---